Spring Gardening Tips

 Perform maintenance on your lawn mower

 Your lawn mower will see a lot more action in the next few months, so make sure it is up to the task!
 Change the oil and check the condition of the lawn mower’s blades — they may need to be sharpened or replaced.
 A well-maintained lawn mower will be more reliable and will cut the grass more efficiently.
+You’ll thank yourself later.

 Top dress your garden beds

 Once your garden beds have dried out, apply seasoned manure or compost.
-Think about what you are planting and the quality of the soil before applying these nutrients — some plants may require more compost or more conditioning of the soil.
+Think about what you are planting and the quality of the soil before applying these nutrients — some plants may require more compost or more conditioning and amendments in the soil.
 Don’t turn your soil unless it is in very poor condition, because doing so can upset its ecosystem.
 The nutrients you place on top will eventually work their way to the deeper levels.

-Test your soil’s pH and take action
+Test your soil’s pH

 Plant early spring vegetables